 While effective treatment methods are available, communities threatened by NTDs are often difficult to reach with preventative medicine.
 At the same time, limited access to basic clinical care means that NTD symptoms can go untreated, causing devastating disabilities, such as blindness and disfigurement.

-The Reaching the Last Mile Fund (RLMF)Administered by the END Fund, RLMF is a 10-year, US$ 100 million fund launched in 2017 by His Highness Sheikh Mohamed bin Zayed, Crown Prince of Abu Dhabi, and supported by the Bill & Melinda Gates Foundation, Department for International Development (DFID) and The ELMA Philanthropies.
+The Reaching the Last Mile Fund (RLMF)Administered by the END Fund, RLMF is a 10-year, US$ 100 million fund launched in 2017 by His Highness Sheikh Mohamed bin Zayed, President of the UAE, and supported by the Bill & Melinda Gates Foundation, The Helmsley Charitable Trust and The ELMA Philanthropies.

 A unique approach to disease elimination